ildan1994/MusicCompose/README.md

-music player using jetpack compose and exoplayer
+simple music player using jetpack compose and exoplayer